 P(X=x) – Probability of variable X taking a value x

-1. P – Is the variable’s density function & characterizes variable’s distribution
+1. P – Is the variable’s density function & characterizes the variable’s distribution

 2. P(X=x) >=0 For any value of x, the probability of X having x can never be less than zero